wix-incubator/DetoxInstruments/Documentation/XcodeIntegrationGuide.md

   #       ALLOWED_CONFIGURATIONS="Debug,Debug_Another,Release"
   ALLOWED_CONFIGURATIONS="Debug"

   # Leave this section empty to dynamically determine the path of the Detox Instruments app.
-If are seeing issues, point explicitly to the app here.
+If you are seeing issues, point explicitly to the app here.
   EXPLICIT_INSTRUMENTS_APP_PATH=

   if [ -z "$EXPLICIT_INSTRUMENTS_APP_PATH" ]; then